The Sumerians

 So this again expresses wealth just by virtue of bringing the stuff to Ur, let alone the material itself.

-Indeed, it remains the same for Mesopotamia.
+a unique phenomenon, indeed.
+It remains the same for Mesopotamia.

-One of these pits, the so-called Great Death Pit, had 69 individuals lying in neat rows, covered in extraordinary extraordinary jewelry, mirroring that found on the principal burial in the stone chamber, but reproduced in vast amounts.
+One of these pits, the so-called Great Death Pit, had 69 individuals lying in neat rows, covered in extraordinary jewelry, mirroring that found on the principal burial in the stone chamber, but reproduced in vast amounts.

 So 69 bodies were found in there.